Fokke-/vue-bartender.js/README.md

 This package contains Vue 3 components for [Bartender.js](https://www.npmjs.com/package/@fokke-/bartender.js), providing an easy way to use the library in your Vue application.

+Bars will be teleported as direct children of the main component, so you can define your bars per router view, for example.

 ## Requirements

 - Vue >=3.2.0